rust-lang/docs.rs/README.md

 #### Rebuilding Containers

-To rebuild the site, run `docker compose build`.
+To rebuild the site, run `docker compose --profile all build`.
 Note that docker-compose caches the build even if you change the source code, so this will be necessary anytime you make changes.